romanett/GDSwithREST/README.md

 For registering with the GDS the following credentails can be used:
 The sample GDS servers only implement the username/password authentication.
 The following combinations can be used to connect to the servers:

-GDS Administrator:
+CertificateAuthorityAdmin:
-Username: appadmin, PW: demo
+Username: CertificateAuthorityAdmin, PW: demo

-This user has the ability to register and unregister applications and to issue new certificates.
-It should be used by the GDS Client application to connect.

-GDS User:
+DiscoveryAdmin:
-Username: appuser, PW: demo
+Username: DiscoveryAdmin, PW: demo

-This user has only a limited ability to search for applications.

 System Administrator:
 Username: sysadmin, PW: demo